We get a lot of questions when pets return home after staying with us.

-We have decided to write a few of them down so you know what to expect (or at least not be alarmed by).
-Here are some of the most common questions we get…
+We have decided to write a few of these down so you can know what to expect (or at least not be alarmed by).
+Here are a few of the comments/questions we get:

-“Oscar is acting like he is starving!
-Did Oscar get fed while he was there?”
+“Oscar is acting like he's starving!
+Did he get fed while he was there?”

-Of course!
-Oscar was fed the food that his owner brought when he was dropped off, in the amount instructed.
-If his owner didn’t provide his normal food, Oscar was fed our high-quality dry food.
-Occasionally, pets do not eat as much while they board, so it is “normal” for them to play catch up once they return to their homes.
+Of course!!
+Your pet was either fed the food brought when he was dropped off or our high-quality dry food if none was brought with him.
+Occasionally, dogs and cats do not eat as much while they board, so it is “normal” for them to play catch up once they return to their homes.

 "Fido was really tired and slept the entire evening after I brought him home.
-Should I be worried?"
+He seemed worn out!"

-Chances are, Fido is worn out!
-If we did our job, Fido had lots of playtime and exercise while staying with us.
-There is so much activity in our hospital that Fido is likely overstimulated and excited.
-Because of this, his sleeping pattern changes in the time he was here with us.
-He just needs to catch up on his zzzzz’s!!
-Typically after a good night’s sleep, Fido feels like playing within the next 24 hours.
-I usually feel like sleeping a lot when I come home from vacation as well!
+If we did our job, your pet had lots of play time and exercise while boarding or in doggie daycare and is worn out!
+There's so much activity in our hospital that your pet is likely over stimulated and excited.
+Because of this, his sleeping pattern can change in the time spent with us, and he just needs to catch up on his zzzzz’s!!
+I usually feel like sleeping a lot when I come home from vacation as well.
+Typically after a good night’s sleep, Fido feels like playing again within the next 24 hours.

 “Maggie’s stool is loose.
-Has she been having diarrhea while she was there??”
+Has she been having diarrhea while there?”

-We can assure you, if Maggie was having diarrhea, the staff and doctors would have contacted you and started Maggie on medicine.
-That’s the great thing about boarding your pet at a veterinary hospital…if they develop problems, the issues are addressed immediately.
+First of all, if your pet was having diarrhea, the staff and doctors would have contacted you and started them on medication.
+That's the good thing about boarding your dog or cat at a veterinary hospital - if they develop problems, the issues are addressed immediately.

 "The dates of my stay have changed.
 Can I have Butch stay 2 extra nights?"